The Power of Vanilla Flavors

 In the US, for example, vanilla profiles tend to have more “candy-like” characteristics, with notes of marshmallow or cotton candy.

 Whatever your needs, Edlong’s team will help find the perfect solution for you.
-Whether you are looking for the authentic taste of pure vanilla extract or for a creamier profile to round out and balance your bakery items, our extensive range of characterizing vanilla flavors is sure to help reach everything vanilla can be.
+Whether you’re looking for the authentic taste of pure vanilla extract or for a creamier profile to round out and balance your bakery items, our extensive range of characterizing vanilla flavors will help reach everything vanilla can be.

 About the Author: Julie Drainville, Sensory Manager